 You’ll notice that from a quality, polish, and user experience perspective, they are nearly indistinguishable.
 And this is just the first iteration of Twitter Lite.
 It launched last month.
 The only real difference is that one was built using Web technologies and lives at a URL.

-Though the “progressive web apps” moniker was coined by Frances Berriman in 2015 and has quickly become a buzzword in our industry, it’s important to recognize that this idea of the Web as native is not new.
+Though the “progressive web apps” moniker was coined by Frances Berriman in 2015 and has quickly become a buzzword in our industry, it’s important to recognize that this idea of the Web as app is not new.

 In 2009, Palm debuted webOS with the Palm Pre.
 All software for webOS was built using web technologies.
 Sadly, as an operating system in the handset space, it failed to catch on, but LG has licensed webOS for use in smart TVs and is experimenting with it for IoT devices and smartwatches.

-Countless tools have followed Adobe’s lead as well, enabling designers and developers to use their Web skills to build native applications for the vast majority of operating systems out there.
+Countless tools have followed Adobe’s lead as well, enabling designers and developers to use their Web skills to build applications for the vast majority of operating systems out there.
 React Native, Ionic, Electron, PhoneGap, Appcelerator… the list goes on and on.
-Obviously there’s something to the idea of building native software using Web technologies.
+Obviously there’s something to the idea of building software using Web technologies.
 Progressive Web Apps are a brilliant way of accomplishing this in a standardized, consistent, way.

 What makes a PWA a PWA?